-- Quantitative (math) scaled sub score, ranging from 0 to 60 (effectively 51 is the max score)
+- Quantitative scaled sub score, ranging from 0 to 60 (effectively 51 is the max score)

 - Verbal scaled sub score, ranging from 0 to 60 (effectively 51 is the max score)

 - Overall scaled score, ranging from 200 to 800.
-This is a cumulative score that is the combination of your Quantitative and Verbal scores (hence the name “800score“, an 800 is a perfect score).
+This is an overall score that is a combination of your 0 to 60 Math and Verbal scores (hence, the name 800score: an 800 is a perfect score).
 The 200 to 800 cumulative score is what business schools primarily use.

 - Analytical Writing Assessment score, ranging from 0 to 6.
 This is a separate score that is less important than the 200 to 800 cumulative score.

-The test is graded on a curve so that your scaled score will correspond to a certain percentile.
-An overall score of 630, for example, corresponds approximately to the 90th percentile, meaning that you scored at least as well or better than 90 percent of test takers scored at or below this level.
+The test is graded on a preset curve so that your scaled score will correspond to a certain percentile.
+An overall score of 630, for example, corresponds approximately to the 90th percentile, meaning that 90 percent of test takers scored at or below this level.